sourcerer-mike/wp-make/docs/scaffolding/options-page.md

 There are a few options to enhance generation even more:

+- `--label` to set a more readable heading (optional).
+  By default like the ID but with spaces.
+  (Warning: Not yet implemented!)
 - `--namespace` prefix will be put in front of every class name.
   By default it will turn the plugin or theme slug into a upper-snake-case
   (`some-plugin` becomes `Some_Plugin`).
+  (Warning: Not yet implemented!)

 The **group id** can be set to anything you like.